 Does having asthma increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
 A few studies have suggested a small increased chance of miscarriage; however, these studies did not look at other factors that can cause miscarriage.
-Most other studies have not shown an increased chance of miscarriage in people with asthma.
+Most other studies have not shown an increased chance of miscarriage in women with asthma.

 Does having asthma increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
-Some studies have suggested an increased chance of birth defects in people with asthma, while others have not.
+Some studies have suggested an increased chance of birth defects in women with asthma, while others have not.
 In these studies, it is hard to know if the birth defects found were due to asthma, the medications needed to control asthma, or from other factors.
-Most people who are pregnant and have asthma have babies without birth defects.
+Most women who are pregnant and have asthma have babies without birth defects.
 If there is an increased chance of birth defects from asthma itself, it is expected to be low.

-If a person who is pregnant has trouble breathing, they will take in less oxygen.
+If a woman who is pregnant has trouble breathing, they will take in less oxygen.
 This could lead to a lower amount of oxygen getting to the pregnancy, which could cause problems in organ development and other complications.

 Does having asthma increase the chance of other pregnancy-related problems?

 Asthma that is not well controlled during pregnancy is associated with higher rates of pregnancy complications, such as problems with the placenta, hemorrhage (blood loss), high blood pressure, preeclampsia (high blood pressure and problems with organs, such as the kidneys), preterm delivery (birth before week 37), higher rates of C-section, and low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
-However, people with asthma that is well controlled during pregnancy are not expected to have a greater chance for pregnancy-related problems than people without asthma.
+However, women with asthma that is well controlled during pregnancy are not expected to have a greater chance for pregnancy-related problems than women without asthma.

 Does having asthma affect future behavior or learning for the child?